Foundation Degree FDSC NURSING ASSOCIATE (NMC) (APPRENTICESHIP)

 Mode Duration Start date Application code Application method

-Mode Full-time (Southwark) Duration 2 years Start date April; October Application code 5575 Application method Direct to LSBU
+Mode Full-time (Southwark) Duration Up to 24 Months Practical Period & 1 Months EPA (25 months) Start date January; April; October Application code 5575 Application method Direct to LSBU

 An Apprenticeship Standard is comprised of a programme of study, an End Point Assessment and on-the-job learning.
 This means that in addition to meeting academic requirements, you’ll need to be employed in a role related to your apprenticeship.
 The process of applying depends on whether you have an employer to sponsor (and support) you.